talent-digital/extract-microlearning/readme.md

 _Note_
 Replace `GITHUB_WORKSPACE` with the path to the folder with your season.yaml file.

+### Making changes

+After you make changes in the src files, you need to update the `dist/index.js` file.
+This is the file that is used by the action.
+To update this file, run `pnpm build`.

 ### Releasing new version

 After merging your changes to the main branch use the github.com release / tag functionality.
 These tags are available in the workflows of the season repositories.